 When a long-term marriage ends, there will be emotional ups and downs as the process unfolds.
 When the focus stays on the failed relationship, it can easily affect negotiations.
 For instance, you may fight to keep a home that you cannot afford to maintain, because of an emotional attachment.

 Hiring a financial planner may be one way to move past the emotion and focus on the numbers.
-Seeing the numbers related to assets and debts and receiving advice from a knowledgeable family law attorney about issues such as property classification may allow you to view the divorce as more of a business transaction.
+Seeing the numbers related to assets and debts and receiving advice from a knowledgeable divorce attorney about issues such as property classification may allow you to view the divorce as more of a business transaction.

 Look out for old pension plans or 401(k) accounts